Boulevard Henri-Bourassa: A sustainable mobility corridor

 Information meeting

-Did you miss or want to revisit the information evening on May 28, 2024?
+Did you miss the information evening on May 28, 2024, or would you like to watch it again?
 Watch it here:

-View the information session held on December 7, 2023:
+Watch the recording of the information meeting on December 7, 2023:

 Need help?